dvoracekma2019/magisk-files-old/note.md

-## 0fe46c5a-delta Nightly build
+## 87775765-delta Nightly build

-- Should fix bootloop
+- Sync upstream to official Magisk

 Canary and Debug are built from the same source code.
 Debug builds have more detailed logs and are suitable for debugging.
 Canary builds have less logs, are more stable than Debug, and are suitable for most common uses

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)